rovin76/REACT-2/README.md

 ## Points To Remember :-

-**useEffect :-**

-[^note]: Basically you are telling React that your component needs to do something after render , & call it later after performing the DOM updates.
+**useEffect :-** Basically you are telling React that your component needs to do something after render , & call it later after performing the DOM updates.

 .................................